RunningTalus/M101JS/week_2_crud.e118e32130f7/Week2.md

 cur.sort( { name : -1} ).limit(3).skip(2); null;
 ```

-QUIZ
-When can you change the behavior of a cursor, by applying a sort, skip, or limit to it?
+QUIZ : When can you change the behavior of a cursor, by applying a sort, skip, or limit to it?

-This can be done at any point before the first document is called and before you've checked to see if it is empty
+ANSWER: This can be done at any point before the first document is called and before you've checked to see if it is empty

 #Counting Results